Northern Kenya contains some of the country's most intact Forests

 On the ground Scouts

-The Milgis trust network of scouts are the frontline of forest protection in the Ndoto Mountains and Northern Matthews range.
-Everyday they patrol the forested valleys and slopes in which their communities are living - making sure that everybody is respecting the forest which they are so reliant on.
-They are responsible for teaching the concepts of sustainable harvesting of plants as well as protecting rare species from external exploitation.
-The scouts report back to the base twice a day with any useful information.
+The Milgis trusts network of scouts are the frontline of forest protection in these northern mountains.
+Everyday they monitor the valleys, slopes and mountain tops making sure that everybody is respecting the forest which they are so reliant upon.
+They are responsible for ensuring that herders are not abusing the rules of the mountain, honey gatherers are using responsible practices, others are sustainably harvesting plants as well as protecting rare species from external exploitation.
+The scouts report back to the base twice a day with information from their patrols.

 An equally important programme being developed is a herbal medicine programme.
 The Samburu people are traditionally inclined to using herbal medicine rather than clinical options.
 Most of the older generation are still very knowledgeable on medicinal plants and are actively using traditional alternatives.
 However, the younger generation are exposed to the influx of modern medicine.
 They are being prescribed antibiotics for even the most mild of ailments.
 This is costly, unhealthy and unnecessary, especially when their backyard contains a wealth of medicinal plants.

-This programme will be a good conservation strategy because it will revive the importance that Samburu people give to their plants.
+This programme will be a good conservation strategy because it will revive the importance that Samburu people give to their plants and in turn the forest.
 So far we have done a full survey of all medicinal plants in the region and are currently training three herbal medicine doctors.
 The idea is that they will be able to care for the basic health requirements of the communities.
 Furthermore, they will be able to teach people how to identify, prepare and apply herbal medicine, thus giving value to their plants.